NURSING 3009 - Leadership and Transition to Practice

 The full timetable of all activities for this course can be accessed from Course Planner.

-Week Lecture Tutorial Clinical Skills Session 1 Leadership models and theories 2 Leadership in the Australian healthcare environment 3 Role of the RN in influencing social policy 4 Implementation of safety, quality and risk management policies Professional standards and development of a professional portfolios Delegation to other staff 5 Working with the consumer in healthcare Role of professional organisations and the union Conducting exercises in team building 6 Responding to horizontal and lateral violence in the workplace 7 Critique of documentation and clinical handover - ISBAR 8 Decision making and critical thinking 9 Using technology to plan care and time manage Using electronic healthcare systems (EPAS) Time management 10 Constructing and evaluating a teaching plan Educating other staff 11 Managing and responding to conflict Self-care practices 12
+Lecture Content Tutorial Content Emotional intelligence, health, well-being and professional development Leadership models and theories Role of the RN in influencing social policy Working with the consumer in healthcare Implementation of safety, quality and risk management policies Professional standards and development of a professional portfolios Transition Shock (Helping you to prepare to be an RN).
+Role of professional organisations and the union Responding to horizontal and lateral violence in the workplace Off Duty Roster exercise Critique of documentation and clinical handover - ISBAR Using electronic healthcare systems / Future of digital health Decision making and critical thinking Using technology to plan care and time manage Constructing and evaluating a teaching plan Managing and responding to conflict Leadership in the Australian Health Care Setting

 Course Learning Outcomes1.
 Evaluate professional, legal and regulatory frameworks that influence the delivery of nursing care